Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 Here is everything you need to make the best chocolate chip cookies with cottage cheese recipe:

-Cottage Cheese: I like to use full-fat cottage cheese for the most creaminess.
+• Cottage Cheese: It must be blended smooth or the dough will bake unevenly.
+I like to use full-fat cottage cheese for the most creaminess.
 You can also use non-fat cottage cheese.
 Greek yogurt or ricotta cheese blended smooth works well here.

-Oat Flour: You can blend oats into flour or use gluten-free all-purpose flour instead.
+• Oat Flour: Creates a more classic cookie texture than almond flour alone.
+You can blend oats into flour or use gluten-free all-purpose flour instead.

-Vanilla Protein Powder: This adds more flavor and a protein boost.
+• Vanilla Protein Powder: This helps the cookies hold their shape, adds more flavor, and provides a protein boost.
 You can omit it and replace it with the same amount of oat flour.
 This is my favorite organic, plant-based vanilla protein powder for baking.

 A stack of gluten-free cottage cheese chocolate chip cookies.